 In Japan, local food customs mean a lot to the communities which produce them attracting tourists from far and wide to experience special dishes in season.
 One of the most popular destinations for foodies is Hokkaido, Japan’s largest northernmost island.
-Surrounded by the nutrient rich cold waters of the Sea of Japan on the west, Pacific Ocean on the east and the Sea of Okhotsk to the north, there is no shortage of fresh seafood.
+Surrounded by the nutrient-rich cold waters of the Sea of Japan on the west, the Pacific Ocean on the east, and the Sea of Okhotsk to the north, there is no shortage of fresh seafood.

-The crab in particular is exceptional, with an extensive range from Horsehair Crab (ケガニ kegani), Queen Crab (松葉ガニ matsubagani), and Red and Blue King Crab (タラバガニ tarabagani ).
-The icy waters home to these crabs help to produce there rich, sweet flavor.
+The crab, in particular, is exceptional, with an extensive range from Horsehair Crab (ケガニ kegani), Queen Crab (松葉ガニ matsubagani), and Red and Blue King Crab (タラバガニ tarabagani ).
+The icy waters home to these crabs helps to produce their rich, sweet flavor.
 Sea urchin (ウニ uni) is another local delicacy.
-It thrives on the abundant kelp farms in the Pacific Ocean, resulting in a nutrient packed meal.
-The uni from Shiretoko Peninsula, located on the northeast coast of Hokkaido, is famed for having the most rich and sweet uni in the world.
+It thrives on the abundant kelp farms in the Pacific Ocean, resulting in a nutrient-packed meal.
+The uni from Shiretoko Peninsula, located on the northeast coast of Hokkaido, is famed for having the richest and sweet uni in the world.
 Another uni hot spot is Rishiri and Rebun, located on the northwestern tip of the island.

 Whether you are a novice or expert in the realm of seafood, Hokkaido has an ocean dweller that is sure to satisfy your hunger pangs.